 Aisling Groves-McKeown – Northern Irish

-Aisling’s professional work includes National Theatre of Wales’ Storm 2:Things Come apart (dir Mike Pearson and Mike Brookes), Date Show(dir Anna Leckey and Colm Doran) at The MAC Belfast, Conall Morrison’s production of The Crucible at the Lyric Theatre, the lead female in Ulster Theatre Company’s productions of Cinderella and Jack and the Beanstalk (Armagh Market Place Theatre, Pavilion Teatre, Dun Laoighaire), and Secret Journeys (Teatro all’improvviso).
+Professional work includes Volcano Theatre Company’s Under Milk Wood (dir Paul Davies), National Theatre of Wales’ Storm 2:Things Come apart (dir Mike Pearson and Mike Brookes), Conall Morrison’s production of The Crucible at the Lyric Theatre, Three’s Theatre Company’s site-specific Date Show and Date Show After Dark (dir Anna Leckey and Colm Doran) at The MAC Belfast and Bullitt Hotel, the lead female in Ulster Theatre Company’s productions of Cinderella and Jack and the Beanstalk (Armagh Market Place Theatre, Pavilion Theatre, Dun Laoighaire), and the immersive Secret Journeys (Teatro all’improvviso).
 Screen work includes the BBC’s The Indian Doctor (dir Lee Haven-Jones) and short films The Wedding Speech (dir Joe McStravick) and female lead in Chancer (dir Patrick Maxwell).
-In addition to training at the Royal Welsh College of Music and Drama, Aisling is also a former member of the Lyric Drama Studio and was selected to participate in a week long professional Actors/ Dancers lab with Frantic Assembly and Primecut which culminated in the performance of an original hour long play.
-Aisling can next be seen in Three’s Theatre Company’s Date Show after Dark followed by Cahoots NI’s The Elves and the Shoemaker.
+Voiceover work includes the character of Hope in award winning computer game Baldur’s Gate 3 (Pitstop Productions) and multiple key characters in Andy and The Band’s Rockin’ Road Trips Podcast (CBBC and Ninja Pig).

-Aisling is an experienced musical theatre improviser and regularly performs as part of musical improvisation troupe, Waiting For the Call in their revamped show Notflix in which 6 actresses and a band improvise an original comedy musical inspired by film suggestions from the audience.
-They tour throughout the UK and have just finished a month long run at the Gilded Balloon’s flagship Edinburgh venue, The Debating Hall.
+Aisling is an experienced musical theatre improviser and regularly performed as part of the improvised musical Notflix in which 6 actresses and a band improvised an original comedy musical inspired by film suggestions from the audience.
+They toured throughout the UK and had sell out shows at theGilded Balloon’s flagship Edinburgh venue, The Debating Hall and the Soho Theatre.
+She has now gone on to create her own improvised musical collective Glamazon Prime.

 Aisling’s Spotlight Page